ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/tutorials/create-a-loan.md

 {% /tab %}
 {% /tabs %}

-Add the borrower's signature as a `CounterpartySignature` object, which includes the borrower's `TxnSignature` and `SigningPubKey`.
+The borrower must specify `signature_target: 'CounterpartySignature'`.
+This adds the borrower's signatures to a `CounterpartySignature` object, which includes the borrower's `TxnSignature` and `SigningPubKey`.

-{% admonition type="info" name="Note" %}
-The `xrpl.js` library's `Wallet.sign()` method doesn't support signing over already-signed transactions.
-This example uses the `ripple-keypairs` and `ripple-binary-codec` libraries to create the borrower's signature.
-{% /admonition %}

 ### 6. Submit LoanSet transaction